puppetlabs/puppetlabs-pam_firewall/REFERENCE.md

 Data type: `Array[String]`

-Nodes in a cluster that need access to etcd, weave, and kubelet.
+Nodes in a cluster that need access to etcd, weave/flannel, and kubelet.
 Default works for Standalone architectures.

 Default value: `[$::ipaddress]`